 To be more specific, it’s the correct dosage of Organic Caffeine & L-Theanine that Proper Wild uses in their formula that makes the shots so powerful.

 Bradley explains, “When combined, these ingredients are scientifically proven to boost your energy, focus and productivity, while significantly reducing the negative side effects associated with caffeine use: those unwanted jitters and big crash!"
 This means that you're getting all the bonuses of caffeine with an added calming effect.

 “It’s one of the reasons people drink tea,” says Dr. Bukowski.
-“The combination of the caffeine and the L-Theanine gives people the same amount of energy as caffeine alone, but less of a jittery-ness.”
+“The combination of the caffeine and the effects of L-Theanine gives people the same amount of energy as caffeine alone, but less of a jittery-ness.”